Hannes Þór Halldórsson: Out of Iceland

 On 28 March 2012, Hannes joined Norwegian club SK Brann on a short-term loan, as a cover for injured goalkeeper Piotr Leciejewski.

 In December 2013, Hannes joined Norwegian club Sandnes Ulf, having trained with the club in October 2013 as preparation for Iceland's World Cup playoff game against Croatia.
 He became a professional footballer in 2014.

 On 6 July 2015, Dutch Eredivisie club NEC announced they had signed Hannes on a two-year contract.

 On 15 July 2016, Danish club Randers FC signed Hannes on a three-year contract.

 On 3 July 2018, Hannes signed a two-year contract with Qarabağ FK.
 On 5 April 2019, he left Qarabağ by mutual consent.
 Hannes had at that point become the third-choice goalkeeper at Qarabag.

 Return to Iceland

 On 9 April 2019, Icelandic club Valur signed Hannes on a four-year contract.
 Hannes cited family reasons and the four-year contract as reasons to return to the Icelandic top flight division.
 He left Valur on 11 November 2021.

 On 16 March 2022, Hannes announced his retirement from football.

 In June 2022, Hannes agreed to join Víkingur Reykjavík as backup goalkeeper following the injuries of Víkingur goalkeepers Ingvar Jónsson and Uggi Auðunsson.

 International career

 Hannes made his international debut for Iceland in 2011, keeping a clean sheet in a Euro 2012 qualifier against Cyprus.

-At that time, Hannes was considered the main goalkeeper of the national team, after appearing in all twelve 2014 World Cup qualifiers for Iceland.
+After appearing in all 12 2014 World Cup qualifiers for Iceland, he cemented his first-choice status.